Home Heat Loss

 - This means that for a poorly insulated property up to £1 out of every £3 spent on heating is being wasted.

-For advice and information on how best to insulate your property and reduce heat losses please see the link to the Energy Saving Trust website in the external links section at the bottom of the page
+For advice and information on how best to insulate your property and reduce heat losses please visit the Energy Saving Trust website (external link).

 Heat loss will typically occur: